apache/doris/docs/en/docs/query-acceleration/join-optimization/runtime-filter.md

   - `runtime_filter_max_in_num`: If the number of rows in the right table of the join is greater than this value, we will not generate an IN predicate, the default is 1024

-  - `runtime_filter_wait_infinitly`: If the parameter is true, the scan node of the left table will wait until it receives a runtime filter or the query times out, default is false
+  - `runtime_filter_wait_infinitely`: If the parameter is true, the scan node of the left table will wait until it receives a runtime filter or the query times out, default is false

 The query options are further explained below.